-- Alternate Character Interpretation: Danzo isn't Hokage for the sake of being Hokage or fighting, but really does want peace.
+- Alternative Character Interpretation: Danzo isn't Hokage for the sake of being Hokage or fighting, but really does want peace.
 It's just that, to him, Utopia Justifies the Means.

-- Crowning Moment of Heartwarming: Hinata forfeiting her victory in the third chuunin exam to Neji, and then bowing deeply before him.
+- Heartwarming Moment: Hinata forfeiting her victory in the third chuunin exam to Neji, and then bowing deeply before him.

 - Hilarious in Hindsight: Despite the author's ability to guess upcoming plot twists, there was one he got rather hilariously wrong: in Time and Again Rin turns evil because of Obito's death, while in canon it was eventually revealed that Obito actually turned evil because of Rin's death.
 This is somewhat justified, though, considering that up until The Reveal we KNEW that Obito was (supposedly) dead, while we never had any idea what had happened to Rin (even if it was hinted that she'd died, it was never given much clarity back then).